 Another story my uncle told me was that a hungry tiger was starving but refused to eat a cow because of a Buddhist precept of not taking another life.
 There are various stories out there, but no one knows the true story or how the name came about, but for sure, it's a catchy name that leads to interesting conversations.

 Why This Recipe Works

-- The crying tiger dish, also known as the weeping tiger recipe, is so simple to put together.
+- The crying tiger dish, or the weeping tiger recipe, is so simple.
 The ingredients are not hard to find at all.
 Most ingredients you can grab from your regular grocery store.

 - You can substitute honey or agave instead of sugar to make it healthier

 - The spicy crying tiger sauce is so flavorful and easy to put together.
 You can make it ahead of time.
 Here is Nam Jim Jeaw recipe without sugar, a super simple dish to go along with the steak.